LNG Tankers Shift to Burning Oil as Gas Prices Surge

 LNG bunkers priced in HSFO terms -- meaning priced based on the amount of gas needed to achieve the same amount of propulsion as 1 mt of HSFO -- overtook VLSFO prices at Rotterdam on June 14 and have remained at a premium since then, according to Ship & Bunker prices.
 LNG in HSFO terms at Rotterdam was at a $294.50/mt premium to VLSFO on Wednesday, compared with a $131/mt discount in early March.

-LNG prices have jumped this year with a hotter-than-average summer in Asia and expectations of a colder-than-average winter in Europe.
+LNG prices have jumped this year with a hotter-than-average summer in Asia and expectations of a colder-than-average winter in Europe, among other factors.

 "It's unusual for fuel oil to be cheaper than LNG, so traders are taking advantage of the cost economics to save on voyages," Reuters cited a Singapore shipping source as saying.